compsci-suny-newpaltz/TR-TA-CompSci-Handbook/2 Tools and Access/Brightspace Access.md

 # Brightspace Access

 Brightspace is the main Learning Management System (LMS) used for course content, assignments, grades, and communication.
-As a TA/TR, you will be given access to assist with grading, managing submissions, creating announcements, or answering student questions.
+As a TR, you will be given access to assist with grading, managing submissions, creating announcements, or answering student questions.

 ---
 ## Getting Access